 The following will outline how long we hold personal information:

 - we will not retain your information for longer than is necessary to fulfil the purpose it is being used for

 - where possible we endeavour to minimise the amount of information we hold and use during this retention period and will anonymise and/or securely delete such information after this retention period

 - for young people accepted on iScoil: We will retain the information held until the young person is 25 years of age, or for a period of 7 years from the time of the last contact/interaction with iScoil, whichever is longer.
-After this time iScoil will minimise the information we hold to only the student’s name and contact details, PPSN, progression information, child protection records and proof of consent (if applicable), and qualification history.
+After this time iScoil will minimise the information we hold to only the student’s name, address, contact details, PPSN, date of birth, gender, reason for referral, years with iScoil, qualification records, progression records, proof of consent (if applicable), child protection records.
 This remaining information will be kept indefinitely by iScoil

 - as previously mentioned, referrals submitted by parents directly or anyone we believe to not have authorisation to do so will be anonymised and/or deleted within one month where appropriate